Lavanya-pundir/Recipe-Agent-/README.md

-# 🧠 IBM Watsonx AI Deployment
+# 🧠 IBM Watsonx AI Agent

 This project integrates IBM Watsonx AI via a secure API to perform intelligent tasks like recipe generation, conversation, and more.